pokergeist/Switchboard-QT/hardware/Switchboard-QT-Hardware.md

 **GPIOX Notes**:

-* The PCA9539 does not provide pull-up or pull-down resistors for lines designated as inputs.
+* The PCA9639 has 100kΩ pull-up resistors for lines designated as inputs.
+(Not low enough to trigger relay drivers on reset default to INPUT mode.)
-* The GPIO lines to the Relay Drivers are only held high long (~15ms) to latch the relay in the desired state, then dropped.
+* The GPIO output lines to the Relay Drivers are only held high long (~15ms) to latch the relay in the desired state, then dropped.
 Therefore the state of the relays cannot be assessed after resetart.
 * The relay coils draw about 51mA so energizing all 5 relays at once will draw ~257mA of the 500mA available from the QT Py.
-(The driver should prevent concurrent use of the SET and RESET coils for any one relay.)
+(As I recall, the driver prevents concurrent use of the SET and RESET coils for any one relay.)
+* TI PCA9639 comparison
+  * didn't have pull-up or -down resistors for input which complicates simple button or switch interfaces
+  * has /RESET which was of dubious value
+  * doesn't have AD2 which is of no particular value

-* MCP20017 comparison:
+* Microchip MCP20017 comparison:
   * larger package, 28-pin vs. 24
   * GPx7 pins are output only
-  * has /INTA & B pins
+  * has /INT-A & -B pins
   * only available in DIP package for now

 ## Relay Driver